 *I do not recommend using this method with super firm tofu because it just doesn't make enough of a difference.
 However, it works well with firm or extra firm tofu.*

 Why would you do this?
 The freezing and thawing creates little ice crystals that (when thawed) form pockets of air.
 This makes for a chewier and more "chicken-like" texture.
-I use this method sometimes (when I remember!).
-But when I forget, I don't stress about it.
-I love these vegan nuggets with or without the extra work!

 If you choose to use this method, be sure to give yourself extra time to press the tofu before you bake it.
 You will need at least 15 to 30 minutes to remove the excess water.
 To press, simply wrap the tofu in a clean kitchen towel, place a heavy pot or pile of plates on top, and let it rest until most of the excess water has been "pressed" out.

-Can I cook these Vegan Tofu Nuggets in an air fryer?
+Can I use an air fryer?

 Yes!
 You can make these tofu nuggets in the air fryer.
-Just click here for my Air Fry Tofu Nuggets recipe.
+Just click here for my Air Fry Tofu Nuggets recipe

 More tofu recipes